As an Amazon Associate, I earn from qualifying purchases.

 Boiling vs. Steaming Beets

 Other recipes might recommend steaming/cooking the beets with the root and skin still on and then peeling them after the fact.
-That requires your hands to look like a scene from Carrie and plus, you’re going to be dealing with some hot AF beets.
+That requires your hands to look like a scene from Dexter and plus, you’re going to be dealing with some hot AF beets.

 You though?
 You are super smart and you’re cutting the skin off first and then steaming or boiling.
 Cut the beet top and beet butt (technical people will call it the root end, but whatevs) off.
 Place the root end on a cutting board and using a sharp knife, cut downward to remove the skin.